kestra-io/docs/docs/user-interface-guide/README.md

 ---
 # User Interface Guide

 Kestra comes with a web user interface.

-For now, here are some screenshots, Later a full user guide will here.
+For now, we don't provide a full user guide but only some screenshots.

 ![Flow list](./assets/01.png)